tmciver/functional-php/readme.md

 // $divisions = Just(LinkedList(12, 6, 4, 3));
 ```

-`traverse` is useful for when you want map over a `LinkedList` but the result of
+`traverse` is useful for when you want to map over a `LinkedList` but the result
-doing so would give you a `LinkedList` of some monad.
-Using `traverse` inverts
+of doing so would give you a `LinkedList` of some monad.
+Using `traverse`
-the `LinkedList` and the monad.
+inverts the `LinkedList` and the monad.

 But note what happens in this example if one of the calls to `$divideTwelveBy`
 returns `Nothing`: